ybur-yug/ruby_guides/book/introduction/02_firing_up_ruby.md

 #### The Terminal!

-This scary (for now) command prompt will be our most utilized tool from here on out.
+This scary (for now) command prompt (or, `terminal`) will be our most utilized tool from here on out.
 We had to open it last time, but we will actually be using some of its many features here.

 We want to open it in the same technique detailed in the last chapter.
 For now, we wont even have